What Is A Roof Rat: South Shore IPM

 - Food packaging

-Newer gnaw marks appear lighter in color, while older ones are darker.
+Newer gnaw marks appear lighter, while older ones are darker.

 3. Scratching Noises

-Roof rats are nocturnal, so scratching, scurrying, or thumping noises in the walls, attic, or ceiling at night indicate their presence.
+Roof rats are nocturnal, so scratching or scurrying noises in the walls, attic, or ceiling at night are strong indicators of their presence.

 - Shredded paper